It’s not uncommon for people to question the difference between VRV and VRF Air Conditioning Systems. But fret not, we’re here to clear the confusion.

 Users can then achieve their desired comfort conditions by adjusting the fan speed, temperature, operating state, and of course, operating mode.
 Unlike centralized VAV (variable air volume) systems, the temperatures in VRV and VRF air cooling systems can be modified in each individual room.

 - With a VRV and VRF system, the temperature of the room will be automatically determined by the system itself.
-Air conditioners connected to such systems will then provide suitable temperatures to give the comfortable environment.
+Air conditioners connected to such systems will then provide suitable temperatures to give a comfortable environment.

 - As the compressor’s output is based on the outside atmosphere, it is considered to be very energy and cost efficient.
 With its automatic features and control options that adjust power consumption, you’ll be able to save on your electric bill.